 For families with children, planning a practical and durable kitchen includes choosing countertop material that resists extra wear and tear.
 Currently, popular materials from which kitchen countertops are made are natural stone, such as slate, granite, marble and quartz.
 Each type of material offers its own advantages, with granite and quartz being the most resistant to scratching and excessive heat.
 Although marble countertops present a variety of beautiful, glossy designs, it is not as scratch resistant as granite and quartz and may fare better in kitchens that do not experience as much use as family kitchens.

 Dishwashers should always be placed close to the sink to prevent the floor from becoming soiled and slippery while transferring wet pots and dishes from the sink to the dishwasher.
 In addition, when creating a design plan with your RFMC project specialist, make sure you consider the location of other appliances you want included in your newly renovated kitchen in order to make the kitchen as functional as possible.

 Try to incorporate an “appliance garage” in your kitchen design plan that can organize and house small appliances such as toasters, coffee makers and can openers.
 Appliance garages are typically installed behind a cabinet that allows the vertical movement of a door to conceal the appliances.
 Also, include a sufficient number of electrical outlets near the appliance garage for quick access to a power supply.

-Because MyHome kitchen designers are experts in designing functional as well as uncommonly beautiful kitchens, any questions you may have regarding space-planning, practicality or other issues related to kitchen renovation can be fully answered and quickly implemented by the MyHome designer working with you on your kitchen remodeling plan.
+Because RFMC kitchen designers are experts in designing functional as well as uncommonly beautiful kitchens, any questions you may have regarding space-planning, practicality or other issues related to kitchen renovation can be fully answered and quickly implemented by the RFMC designer working with you on your kitchen remodeling plan.